 Fiduciary funds are accounted for using the accrual method of accounting.
 Fiduciary funds account for assets held by the District in a trustee capacity or as an agent on behalf of others.
-This fund is custodial in nature and does not involve measurement of results of operations.
-Accordingly, it presents only a statement of fiduciary net position and does not present a statement of changes in fiduciary net position.
-Trust funds account for assets held by the District under the terms of a formal trust agreement.
 Fiduciary funds are not included in the government-wide statements.